Property taxes in Marbella and Spain

 You will be surprised!
-We already talked about taxes for buying villas and apartments, and you would think this is similar, but it's not.
-It's where most clients fail to get the correct information in advance, and so many deals fail because of this, by clients backing out when they find out.
+We already discussed taxes for buying villas and apartments, and you would think this is similar, but it's not.
+It's where most clients fail to get the correct information in advance, and so many deals fail due to this, as clients back out once they find out.

-And it's straightforward, so once and for all, Drumelia is here to make your life easier!
-The complication lies in that the taxation of the sale of the plot is different depending on who is the owner.
+And it is actually rather straightforward, so Drumelia is here to make your life easier!
+The complication lies in the taxation of the sale of the plot, as it is different depending on who is the owner.
 It also depends on who is the buyer.
-We will skip what will be the differences if you are a professional investor, as we presume, if It is your case, you will have an army of lawyers and fiscal advisors!
+We will skip what will be the differences for a professional investor, as we presume, in their case, they have an army of lawyers and fiscal advisors!
 Still, we will not go into that, as this information is intended for foreign new buyers in Marbella.

 So, when buying a plot for individual villas in Marbella, before passing an offer or booking a viewing, ask your agent if the plot owner is a Spanish company or a private individual.
-If the agent doesn't know that, not good stuff, you can always enquire with us!
-As the difference will be significant.
+If the agent doesn't know, its worrisome, as the difference can be significant.
+So feel free to always enquire with us!
 If owned by a private individual, the transfer tax will be 7%.
-If owned by a Spanish company, VAT is applied at an impressive 21% +1.2% of stamp duty.
-That is a 15.2% difference.
+If owned by a Spanish company, VAT is applied at a hefty 21% +1.2% of stamp duty.
+That's a 15.2% difference!
 If the plot is worth €1M, that's 152.000 euros more.
 If the cost is €3M, it could be 456.000 extra taxes, depending on who the landowner is.
 All the rest of the costs to buy the plot are the same as any other property.
-You can read it in more detail in the blog about purchase taxes and costs to buy a property in Marbella..
+You can read it in more detail in purchase taxes and costs to buy a property in Marbella.

 Some frequently asked questions

-Depending on the type of plot, whether it's for individual villas, urbanizations, commercial, rural, or other, and who is the owner.
+Depending on the type of plot, whether it's for individual villas, urbanizations, commercial, rural or other, and who is the owner.
 The most common purchase is of plots for individual villas.
 In this case, the transfer can be subject to 7% or 22.2%, depending on if the vendor is a Spanish SL or a private individual.
 The buyer's taxes on top of any purchase price agreed upon are different.
-Read more details in this blog.
+Read more details here.

 How much does land or plots cost in Marbella, Spain?

 The price, of course, varies a lot.
-Depending first on location and views.
-Many more factors are essential in identifying the price, like privacy, sizes, inclination or the need of retaining walls, access, and many more.
-On a general note, speaking about Marbella, we are looking at prices between 400€ and 1.200€ per m2 even though exceptions can be found both cheaper and more expensive.
-You can find a selection of our plots for sale on this link and sort them by price.
+Depending firstly on location and views.
+Many more factors are essential in identifying the price, such as privacy, sizes, inclination or the need for retaining walls, access, and many more.
+On a general note, speaking about Marbella, you are looking at prices between 400€ and 1.200€ per square metre, even though exceptions can be found, both cheaper and more expensive.
+You can find a selection of our plots for sale here and sort them by PRICE.

 04: Taxes for non-residents and fiscal residents in Marbella

-Differences between taxes for non-resident and fiscal residents in Marbella and how to know if you are a tax resident or not.
-And more importantly, can you become a fiscal resident of Spain without knowing it?
-Can it be automatic?
+Here is an overview of differences between taxes for non-resident and fiscal residents in Marbella.
+And how to know if you are a tax resident or not.
+More importantly, can you become a fiscal resident of Spain without knowing it?
+Can it happen automatically?

-Any person buying real estate in Marbella, no matter if it's a first or second home, is subject to different taxes yearly, depending on if they are a fiscal resident of Spain or not a fiscal resident of Spain.
-Some factors have a decisive role in identifying you as a resident or non-resident, establishing what you must pay.
+Any person buying real estate in Marbella, no matter if it's a first or second home, is subject to different taxes yearly, depending if they are a fiscal resident of Spain or not.
+Some factors are decisive in identifying you as a resident or non-resident, and thus establishing what you must pay.
 Unfortunately, some clients fail to get accurate information, especially in advance, which can transform into unfortunate last-minute tax news.

 Most of our clients who buy second homes in Marbella probably consider themselves non-residents or non-fiscal residents of Spain, but do you know exactly which taxes you have to pay as such?
 Moreover, can you be regarded as a fiscal resident of Spain and not even know about it?
-And what this can suppose for you?
-Let's dig in!
+And what this can mean for you?

-First, as a non-fiscal resident owning a property in Marbella, you still have obligations in front of the tax office every year, which are:
+First, as a non-fiscal resident owning a property in Marbella, you still have obligations to the tax office every year, which are:

 Spanish tax for non-residents